sommerss/butterflyfish/_posts/2023-04-05-AP_computers_networks.md

 - Complete the network activity, summarize your understanding of fault tolerance.

+The first one is fault tolerant, but the second two are not.
+Fault tolerance is basically when something keeps functioning despite errors or disconnection because they are multiple points of connection

 ### Parallel and Distributed Computing
 > Review previous lecture on Parallel Computing and watch Daily vidoe 4.3.
 Think of ways to make something in you team project to utilize Cores more effectively.
 Here are some thoughts to add to your story of Computers and Networks...

-- What is naturally Distributed in Frontend/Backend archeticture?
+- What is naturally Distributed in Frontend/Backend archeticture?  frontend is client machines and backend is more storage, so servers or cloud

 - Analyze this command in Docker: ```ENV GUNICORN_CMD_ARGS="--workers=1 --bind=0.0.0.0:8086"```.
 Determine if there is options are options in this command for parallel computing within the server that runs python/gunicorn.
-Here is an [article](https://medium.com/building-the-system/gunicorn-3-means-of-concurrency-efbb547674b7)
+Here is an [article](https://medium.com/building-the-system/gunicorn-3-means-of-concurrency-efbb547674b7) specifies command line arguments to give gunicorn application server on launch- workers is sent to 1 so it will only use single worker process

 > Last week we discussed parallel computing on local machine.
 There are many options.
 Here is something to get parallel computing work with a tool called Ray.